gilnam74/vex-sneppet/VEX-for-artists.md

 Ok, at this point we might need a bit of theory before we will dig into a new topic.
 TBD!

 # Solving problems with VEX
+Time to use our theoretical knowledge in practice!
 A collection of tutorials on solving miscellaneous production tasks with VEX.

 ## Checker
 Here we will procedurally build a checker using a combination of `floor` function and a modulus operator (which is an equivalent of the `fraction` function).
 You need to read [about functions](#examine-more-functions) to be able to follow this tutorial.